mkshin1/AirbnbClone/README.md

 # Title : AirBnB Clone

-# as the title suggusts, this project will be based on cloning AirBnB
+As the title suggusts, this project will be based on cloning AirBnB

-# technologies : node, next.js, react, graphQL, psql, tailwindCSS
+Technologies : node, next.js, react, graphQL, psql, tailwindCSS